innabox/cloudkit-aap/collections/ansible_collections/cloudkit/config_as_code/README.md

 ### Config-as-code environment variables

-In order to reconcile the configuration of AAP, we require we following
+In order to reconcile the configuration of AAP, we require the following
 variables:

 - `RH_USERNAME` and `RH_PASSWORD`: your Red Hat console username and password,